 Though these are just the key sites you pass on the tour, you’re never exactly going to be far from a Game of Thrones reference in Dubrovnik.
 Whether you look at it from afar or down below, the city’s impressive skyline is instantly recognisable as the setting of King’s Landing; the ancient cobbled streets, a shining beacon of survival after Daenerys Targaryen’s attempt to burn the city to ashes.

 Will non-fans enjoy the tour?

 I’d say so!
 It’s still a really fun way to explore some of the most beautiful parts of the city, and you’re never going to go far wrong with having a local guide show you around.
 We got super-lucky with Dora, who was really bubbly and engaging, and full of behind-the-scenes knowledge!

 Although tourism has been high in Dubrovnik for quite some time, the filming of GOT brought with it a new wave of interest from a new type of traveller.
 This, combined with the scale of the production, had many positive impacts on the local economy, and there’s a certain pride that Dubrovnik folk have in showing off their city’s showbiz connection!

 The Seven Kingdoms might not be gracing our TV screens any time soon, but that doesn’t mean you can’t have fun stepping into the world of Game of Thrones, even if it’s just for one day…

 Ready to sign up?
 Here’s the small print:

-The tour costs 150 KN (£18) and lasts around 2 hours.
-There’s an extra charge of 50KN for entry to the Fort, but this will be waived if you can show same day tickets from the City Walls.
+- The tour costs 150 KN (£18) and lasts around 2 hours.
+There’s an extra charge of 50KN for entry to the Fort which will be waived if you show same day tickets from the City Walls.
 Make sure to hang on to these!
 I learned this the hard way…

-As always, it’s safest to book ahead.
-Check out Dubrovnik Walking Tours here website here.
+- As always, it’s safest to book ahead.
+Check out Dubrovnik Walking Tours website here.